awkena/panGenomeBreedr/README.md

 The `calc_rpp_bc()` function in `panGB` provides two algorithms for computing the observed RPP values: weighted and unweighted RPP values.
 We recommend the use of the weighted algorithm to account for differences in the marker coverage across the genome.

 The algorithm for the weighted RPP values is explained below.

-### Weighted RPP computation in panGenomeBreedr
+### Weighted RPP Computation in panGB

 Let $w_i$ represent the weight for marker $i$, based on the relative distances to its adjacent markers.

-For a set of markers with positions
+For a set of markers with positions $p_1, p_2, \ldots, p_n$, where
-$p_1, p_2, \ldots, p_n$, where $d_i = p_{i+1} - p_i$ represents the
+$d_i = p_{i+1} - p_i$ represents the distance between adjacent markers,
-distance between adjacent markers, the weights can be calculated as
+the weights can be calculated as follows:
-follows:

 1.  **For the first marker** $i = 1$: